ggMartinez/terraform-module-esxi-vm/README.md

-# VMware ESXi - Terraform
+# VMware ESXi - Terraform Module

-Example to create ESXi VM with Terraform.
+Terraform module to create ESXi VMs.
-No vCenter needed!
-Just a standalone ESXi host.
-For the poor people.

 ## Requirements
 You can guess them...

  - Terraform installed on your host (at least version 0.13)
  - A host with VMware ESXi.
 VMs don't run in trees.

-## Run
-Clone this.
-Copy `variables.tf.sample` to `variables.tf`, fill the values, and enjoy.
-If you wish, you can edit "useradata.tpl" to run some startup commands.
-If you don't, then don't.

-After that, the usual:

-    terraform init
-    terraform apply

-And boila!
-You have your VM.

-This is JUST an example.
-Should be used with more love and fancyness, for example, build a module.
-But not in the mood today for that.
+ - I love Centos 7, so you need a VM with the name "Centos7" for use as default template.
+ Also, this must have VMware Tools, and Cloud-Init Datasource for VMware GuestInfo (https://github.com/vmware-archive/cloud-init-vmware-guestinfo) if you want to inject some code into the VM init.
+ You can create another VM and override.

 ## References
 Based on this repo: https://github.com/josenk/terraform-provider-esxi.
 It may change, don't think I will watch it every day.
 So f*ck it.